stac-utils/stac-server/README.md

 Stac-server is now ready to ingest data!

-#### Enable OpenSearch fine-grained access control
+#### OpenSearch fine-grained access control

-There are two main reasons to enable fine-grained access control to OpenSearch.
-The default stac-server deployment controls access to the OpenSearch cluster using IAM permissions, which results in access to the cluster with full admin permissions.
-Additionally, using cross-cluster search or replication requires fine-grained access control is configured to connect the clusters.
+As of version 2.0.0, stac-server on"ly supports fine-grained access control to OpenSearch, and no longer supports "AWS Connection" mode.

 **Warning**: Unfortunately, fine-grained access control cannot be enabled on an existing OpenSearch